Kasun1Don/portfolio/README.md

 Blogs keep the floating navigation bar from the home page to allow the user to navigate back to any section or back to the blogs catalogue.

-The blog component was slightly changed from the wireframe by adding an an upvote button to increase user interaction, influenced by the like button on Medium blogs (refer to Medium article screenshot above).
+The blog component was slightly changed from the wireframe by adding an an upvote button to increase user interaction, influenced by the like button on Medium blogs (refer to the Medium article screenshot above).
 I decided to show the estimated reading time more prominently as users tend to have a shorter attention span relative to the past.

-All blog articles use the same css and basic template with relative max-widths on all elements to control the blog width as per the wireframe.
+All blog articles use the same CSS and basic template with relative max-widths on all elements to control the blog width as per the wireframe.